 I used a pneumatic staple gun with my air compressor to place staples around the perimeter.
 You’ll notice that I finally removed the other arm so I could maneuver the fabric around.
 I found it hard in some places to stretch the fabric over the sides so do your best to get it to evenly distribute.

 Now on to the back panel and backrest of the chair.
 I wasn’t sure how to take it apart but I noticed a seam running all the way around, so I inserted my staple puller and gave it a little tug around the edges.
 To my delight – and relief – it popped right off.

 Here’s what the back panel looked like on the inside and outside.

-The panel had been held together by small head pin nails.
-They were shot right through the fabric of the panel into the backrest and because the heads were small, they sunk right through the fabric; brilliant!
+The panel is held together by small head pin nails.
+They’re shot right through the fabric of the panel into the backrest and because the heads are small, they sink right through the fabric; brilliant!

-I made note of how close to the edge the pin nails were placed so I could reverse engineer it again when I was putting it back together.
-I also noticed that this time, there was no ribbon with cord gathering up the slack.
-Instead the manufacturer just simply serged around the edge of the fabric and inserted a cord right along the serger thread!
-Again, I decided to do the same thing.
+This time, there was no ribbon with cord gathering up the slack.
+Instead the manufacturer simply serged around the edge of the fabric and inserted a cord right along the serger thread!
+Again, I decide to do the same thing.

 Remove all the pin nails with the needle nose pliers.

-For the back panel, I didn’t bother to remove the fabric so I made a paper pattern instead.
-Roll out some brown paper and place the panel on top.
-Mark the top and bottom, then roll the panel to the right side as you trace the outline.
+For the back panel, I didn’t bother to remove the fabric so I made a paper pattern instead from brown paper.
+Place the panel on top, mark the top and bottom, then roll the panel to the right side as you trace the outline.
 Roll to the left side and trace the other side.

 Measure with a ruler to see now much allowance you’ll need to add onto the pattern for the edges.